NewDay-Data/scilint/README.md

 <img src="nbs/images/quality_standard.png" alt="Quality Standard" width="738" border="3px solid white">
 </p>

+- Legacy: especially on larger projects there may be a large number of legacy notebooks that are not in use and no there is no obvious value in improving their quality.
+- Exploratory: exploratory workflows are typically off-line and involve much iteration.
+The benefit of some quality bar here is that it aids collaboration, review and generally helps perform team-based Data Science easier.
+- Experimental: we split production workflows into two groups: experimental and validated.
+Experimental are as the name suggests experimentsyet to be proven they should have a reasonably high quality standard but not the same as proven work.
+- Validated: we need to have the most confidence that all validated learning activity (experiments which have been accepted and scaled out to all users) will run properly for along time after it is written.

 ## What does a lint report look like?

 The lint warnings are printed to the console and a more thorough report